 Most olive trees will not require pruning, however some vigorous varieties may need pruning to reduce their overall size.
 If you want your tree to produce the maximum amount of olives and still be able to reach them easily then prune down the height of the tree and remove branches to open up the canopy of the tree letting in plenty of air and light.
 Most olives are much broader than they are tall, that is they have a spreading canopy.

 Pests, diseases and environmental stresses

 As long as your olive is growing in the correct conditions, then they will remain productive and healthy with very few pest and disease problems.
 One of the most common pests on olives are scale.
 These are small sap sucking insects that produce a protective waxy covering under which they feed.
 They may be pale yellow, brown, black or white and the coverings may be flat and round or raised and irregular.
-The treatment is the same, spray with White Oil.
+The treatment is the same, spray with White Oil or Eco Oil.
 The other main disease in the local area is Peacock Spot, a fungal disease which starts as a dark spot surrounded by yellow rings around the spot in winter.
 Leaves may turn yellow and drop, or may persist into summer where the layers of the leaf delaminate turn white and dry out.
 The fallen leaves harbour spores which are the source of infection next winter.
-Spray with Bordeaux mixture or Copper Oxychloride in winter and clean up any infected leaves from the base of the tree.
+Spray with Copper Oxychloride in winter and clean up any infected leaves from the base of the tree.

 Leaf scorching, particularly at the tip is most likely indicative of over fertilising and lack of adequate water.